-Among the countless games that appeared in the exhibition E3 Yearly, widespread interest in personal computers - from Sega, EA and Microsoft
+Among the countless games that have appeared in the exhibition E3 On an annual basis, there was also widespread interest in personal computers - from Sega, EA and Microsoft

-The main surprise came from the direction of developer and distributor Sega, which announced a significant change of direction in a venture called Best of Japan on PC - bringingSteam The Yakuza 0 and Yakuza Kiwami (the first installment of the series), the Valkyria Chronicles 4 role-playing game, the Shenmue and Shenmue 2 classic games and more.
+The main surprise came from the developer and distributor Sega, which announced a significant change of direction as part of a project called Best of Japan on PC - and will lead toSteam The Yakuza 0 and Yakuza Kiwami games (renewal of the first episode in the series), the role-playing strategy game Valkyria Chronicles 4, the classic Shenmue and Shenmue 2 games and more.

-It's a great start without a shadow of a doubt, and we hope there will be a sequel to this project, too, with all the other beloved Yakuza series games - and possibly Bayonetta 2 and future Bayonetta 3.
+This is a great start without a shadow of a doubt, and we hope that there will also be a sequel to this project, with all the other games of the popular Yakuza series - and possibly also the future Bayonetta 2 and Bayonetta 3.

-Microsoft also strengthened its latest strategy whereby the dedicated 10 windows store is part of the larger Xbox platform, not only in words but also in deeds - announcing that Forza Horizon 4 and the new games in the Gears of War series (both Gears 5 and Gears of War Tactics), The Skating Session title, Bombastic Action title Crackdown 3 and even Halo: Mysterious Infinite will all be available for PC, along withXbox One.
+Microsoft has also bolstered its latest strategy of making Windows 10 the dedicated store part of the larger Xbox platform, not just in words but also in deeds - announcing Forza Horizon 4 and the new Gears of War series games (both Gears 5 and Gears of War Tactics).
+The skating title Session, the bombastic action title Crackdown 3 and even the mysterious Halo: Infinite will all be available for PC, in parallel withXbox One.

-It may be strange that personal computer enthusiasts are not able to experience the whole sequence of the most demanding of some of the leading brands at home Microsoft Office - but at least the future feels rosier and more optimistic, while at the same time you can continue to fantasize about upgraded and modernized versions of hits like Halo 3 and Gears of War 2 to be re-launched one day.
+It may be strange that PC enthusiasts are not able to experience all the required plot sequence of some of the top brands from home Microsoft Office - But at least the future feels more rosy and optimistic, while at the same time one can continue to fantasize about upgraded and modern versions of hits like Halo 3 and Gears of War 2 that will be re-launched one day.

-For dessert, it was EA announcing the serviceOrigin Its future Access Premier for PCs - allowing titles to be streamed directly (without downloading and installing, and without using the available local processing power) directly to your screen for a pre-determined monthly payment.
+For dessert, it was EA that announced the serviceOrigin Its future access to PCs - which will allow direct streaming of titles (without download and installation, and without using the available local processing power) directly to your screen, for a fixed monthly payment in advance.

-The service will begin its experimental run in the coming months, and although we have not been told which countries will be available - the fact that the technology is based on the acquisition of the Israeli GameFly company probably increases the likelihood that we will see the capability in the Holy Land as well.
-If that's not enough - the Madden football title's 2019 version will reachPC, After a break of over a decade.
+The service will begin its experimental run in the coming months, and although we have not been told in which countries it will be available - the very fact that the technology is based on the acquisition of the Israeli company GameFly probably increases the chances of seeing the ability in the Holy Land for a change.
+If that's not enough - the 2019 version of the Madden football title will also reachPC, After a break of over a decade.

-Is there a chance that Sony, The central refusenik that remains, will slightly change its approach and adopt computers as another platform to increase its commercial potential?
-Apparently, with momentum like now, you can not rule it out.
+Is there a chance that too Sony, The remaining major refuser, will slightly change its approach and adopt computers as another platform to increase its commercial potential?
+Apparently with momentum like now it can not be ruled out.